maayaikeda/newyork_crime/README.md

 To quantify the racial disparities of arrest, I calculated a "Representation Factor" which is the percentage of arrest devided by the percentation of the population for each race.
-For instance, if 35% of arrested people were white and the population of the country was 40%, the representation Factor will be 35/40 0.85.
+For instance, if 35% of arrested people were white and the population of the country was 40%, the representation Factor will be 35/40 (or 0.85).
 If the percentage of the arrest and the percentage or the population were equal, the represenation factor will equal to 1.
 In a perfectly fair system, this number should be close to 1 for every group.